Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Discussion and Summary

 \section{Discussion and Summary}

 In this study, we have developed and applied a novel yet simple method to identify non-single stars using rotation period and temperature only.
-By establishing a separation line in the period-temperature space, we identified $1219$ potential non-single stars in the \textit{Kepler} field, providing a robust tool for distinguishing single stars from binaries and higher-multiplicity systems.
-This method was further validated through magnitude excess measurements and previous findings on period-binarity correlations.
+By establishing a separation line in the period-temperature space, we identified $2229$ potential non-single stars in the \textit{Kepler} field, providing a robust tool for distinguishing single stars from binaries and higher-multiplicity systems.
+Using analysis of the distributions of the peculiar velocities of non-single candidates, we were able to identify non-singles and separate them from the young population, using $\sigma = 12 \, km \cdot s^{-1}$ as a cutoff velocity.
+For stars with no known $\sigma$, we assess the probability of each candidate to be a non-single star and not a young star.
+The average probability was found to be $72\%$, demonstrating the effectiveness of this method.

-Given that stars with rotation periods below three days are synchronized binaries, as discussed above, and that binaries with such short periods are likely to reside in triple systems, we photoemetrically identify $\sim$1300 triple stars candidates in the Kepler field.
+Given that stars with rotation periods below three days are synchronized binaries, as discussed above, and that binaries with such short periods are likely to reside in triple systems, we photoemetrically identify 1518 triple star candidates in the Kepler field.
 This is the largest catalog of triple-star candidates homogeneously identified (e.g. compare with \cite[][and references therein]{Cza+23,Bas+24,Bor+25}.

-Applying our method to planet-host stars, we identified two potential circumbinary systems (\textit{Kepler 1184} and \textit{Kepler 1521}) and two systems possibly synchronized by close-in gas-giant planets (\textit{Kepler 493} and \textit{Kepler 957}), alternatively these systems could be grazing eclipsing binaries misidentified as planets.
-We also argued that five other systems are likely false positives, with the detected "planets" being stellar companions.
+Applying our method to planet-host stars, we identified a potential circumbinary system (\textit{Kepler 1184} and two systems possibly synchronized by close-in gas-giant planets (\textit{Kepler 493} and \textit{Kepler 957}); alternatively, these systems could be grazing eclipsing binaries misidentified as planets.
+We also argued that three other systems are likely false positives, with the detected "planets" being stellar companions.
 These findings underscore the importance of considering binarity in exoplanet studies, as misidentified stellar companions can significantly impact our understanding of planetary systems.

+These results open the door for further discoveries using upcoming or existing photometric datasets.
+Future applications of our method to surveys such as TESS and PLATO could uncover additional non-single systems and help refine our understanding of stellar multiplicity across different stellar populations and environments.

 Our analysis of tidal features in known non-single stars revealed clear evidence of period synchronization, orbit circularization, and constraints on the minimal pericenter radius during the synchronization process.
 We construct a phenomenological characterization of this process using the relation $r_p \propto (\frac{P_{orb}}{P_{rot}})^{0.77}$, a result consistent across two independent datasets (Eclipsing Binaries and Gaia non-single stars).
 Additionally, we identified three systems as potential hierarchical triples with high eccentricities, highlighting the complex dynamics of multi-star systems.